alexnaish/mockercinno/README.md

 	*  Takes a glob pattern in order to specify multiple files over multiple directories.
 Files and directories matching the glob are watched and will trigger live-reloading of the mock server.
 * `--port`
 	* Takes a numerical value to specify the port for `mockercinno`.
+* `--strict`
+	* Specifies whether to throw an error if an imported mock file is invalid.

 ## Prerequisites